 And I appreciate your support.

-And I think we're gonna win.
+And I think we're going to win.

 Last question, and I'll let you go.

-How important is what happened here tied to the debate in this country about refugees from Syria and the wall that you want to build.
+How important is what happened here tied to the debate in this country about refugees from Syria and the wall that you want to build?

-Um, how important is this issue tied to those two very big topics under which you've come under great fire?
+How important is this issue tied to those two very big topics under which you've come under great fire?

-Well, it's a very similar issue, and frankly, the wall, you know, you think of the southern border, you don't think in terms of uh people coming in from Syria, but people coming in from Syria right through the southern border.
+You know, you think of the southern border, you don't think in terms of people coming in from Syria, but people coming in from Syria right through the southern border.

 It's a weak point to probably our weakest point.